guidepup/guidepup.dev/docs/intro.md

 Guidepup is a screen reader driver for test automation.

 It aims to provide a reliable set of APIs to automate your screen reader a11y workflows through JavaScript.
-Specifically to accommodate the needs of a11y testing and alleviate the overhead of manual testing with screen readers.
+Specifically to accommodate the needs of a11y testing and alleviate the overhead of manual testing with real screen readers.

 ## Contents